nodejs/nodejs.org/CONTRIBUTING.md

 ### Pre-commit Hooks

-This project uses [husky][] for pre-commit hooks.
+This project uses [Husky][] for Git pre-commit hooks.

-Some JSON files are generated during Build time with empty files as placeholders.
+* Some JSON files are generated during Build time with empty files as placeholders.
 Build time happens when you run `npx turbo serve` or `npx turbo build`.
-We don't want to commit those unnecessary changes.
+* We don't want to commit those unnecessary changes.
 Since these files exist in the repository, `.gitignore` won't work for them.
 As a workaround, we have a pre-commit hook to discard those changes.

 ## Pull Request Policy